internetguru/ansible/README.md

    1. To upload new settings, run `Sync Settings: Upload (user -> repository)`.
  - Global Vim plugins are not installed
    1. `sudo vim`
-   1. Hit Enter repeatedly, until insallation starts.
+   1. Hit Enter repeatedly, until installation starts.
    1. After installation finishes, hit Enter again.
    1. Exit vim using `:q` two times.
  - Unable to launch Ansible info desktop icon.
    - Right click on the icon and click on *Allow Launching*.
- - Docker is not runing error.
+ - Docker is not running error.
    - If works for `sudo`, try adding user to docker group with `sudo usermod -aG docker $USER`.

 ## Howtos